▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Sporting success should never be sought at the expense of dogs.
 The Siberian Husky not a dog for an apartment.
 The ideal would be a house with a garden.
 The Husky it is one of the few dog breeds that can be kept in a kennel with several dogs.
 He likes to sleep outside and curls his head under his tail during the heaviest snowfall and enjoys his peace and quiet.
 The garden, where to Huskies they like to stay, should not be considered as an ornamental garden.

 The Siberian Husky can be well trained by an experienced dog owner.
-He is open and honest and likes to work alongside his master or carer, although his “will to please” be limited.
+He is open and honest and likes to work alongside his master or carer, although their "will to please" is limited.
 Not a partner for any kind of tricks.
 Only when it comes to pulling a sled are you with all your senses and all your will to do so.
 Quickly learn to follow the orders of the musher.
 In daily contact he is trouble free and frugal.
 Must be used to other pets, especially cats or rabbits, from the puppy, otherwise it sees them as prey.

 Breeders list "Siberian Husky"